okuvshynov/vimqq/README.md

 Depending on local model used, hardware available and the size of the project this might take some time.
 On M2 Ultra and llama3.1 70B quantized to 8bit it takes a few minutes for cubestat.
 We process ~100 tokens/second and need to process 20000 tokens total.

-We can put this command to `autocmd` to kick off when our project is opened or even put it in vimrc.
+We can put this command to `autocmd` to kick off when our project is opened or put it in vimrc.

 Now we can give our assistant some task:
 ```